pantheon-systems/documentation/source/_docs/guides/cloudflare-enable-https.md

 As this example shows, you can set additional CNAME records for your Dev and Test environments, then add them to your Pantheon Dashboard using the [Domains Tab](/docs/domains).
 That is optional, but you will see references to these additional domains later on in the CMS configuration instructions.

-## CloudFlare Security Settings
+## Cloudflare Security Settings

 The next step is to go to the **Crypto** page and set the SSL option to **Full** protection mode:

 ![Enable SSL](/source/docs/assets/images/cloudflare-ssl.png)

-It takes a few minutes to go into effect as CloudFlare sets up a certificate for you.
+It takes a few minutes to go into effect as Cloudflare sets up a certificate for you.
 At the free level, the certificate they provide will be one that is also used for some other domains, but it will be a fully valid certificate.

 It's important to use __Full__ protection mode.
 Pantheon provides HTTPS service out of the box so you can encrypt end-to-end, but because the certificate provided by Pantheon is for the default domain (e.g. `live-yoursite.pantheonsite.io`) you cannot use the __Full (strict)__ mode: